-Companies will be eligible for index inclusion if their global free float is above 5%, notwithstanding new inward listings which will be considered for all share inclusion using a calculated SWIX free float as per rule 4.3.7.
+Companies will be eligible for index inclusion if their global free float is above 5%.
+The Global free float is calculated removing any restriction applied solely based on the location of holding.
+New inward listings which will be considered for all share inclusion using a calculated SWIX free float as per rule 4.3.7.